ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/how-to/handle-document-relationships.java.markdown

 {CODE:java includes_6_0@ClientApi/HowTo/HandleDocumentRelationships.java /}

+It is possible to execute the same code with the fluent builder syntax:

+{CODE:java includes_6_0_builder@ClientApi/HowTo/HandleDocumentRelationships.java /}

 This secondary level include will also work with collections.
-The `Order.lineItems` field holds a collection of `LineItem` objects which each contain a reference to a `Product`:
+The `Order.LineItems` field holds a collection of `LineItem` objects which each contain a reference to a `Product`:

 {CODE:java line_item@ClientApi/HowTo/HandleDocumentRelationships.java /}

 The `Product` documents can be included using the following syntax:

 {CODE:java includes_7_0@ClientApi/HowTo/HandleDocumentRelationships.java /}

+The fluent builder syntax works here too.

+{CODE:java includes_7_0_builder@ClientApi/HowTo/HandleDocumentRelationships.java /}

 when you want to load multiple documents.